Rued Langgaard’s 125th anniversary

 When, where, what?

-The activities in 2018 will take place 14th April at Universität für Musik und darstellende Kunst in Vienna.
-The Langgaard Day will consist of an exhibition, a piano matinée, lectures and a roundtable conversation addressing issues of musicology and cultural studies as well as the composer’s life and work.
+We can now look back at the first Langgaard event – a successful Langgaard Day at Universität für Musik und darstellende Kunst in Vienna.
+The Langgaard Day consisted of an exhibition, a piano matinée, lectures and a roundtable conversation addressing issues of musicology and cultural studies as well as the composer’s life and work.

-Furthermore, in connection with the German premiere of Antikrist Sunday the 3rd June 2018 in Mainz, there will be an exhibition, a symposium and a roundtable conversation with Langgaard scholars and the German music critic Jan Brachman moderated by Per Erik Veng, the directore of the Cultural Institute in Brussels.
+The next activity will be held in connection with the German premiere of Antikrist Sunday the 3rd June 2018 in Mainz, there will be an exhibition, a symposium and a roundtable conversation with Langgaard scholars and the German music critic Jan Brachman moderated by Per Erik Veng, the director of the Cultural Institute in Brussels.